 The YRC also offers referral, advocacy, resources, information and short-term basic needs services to youth ages 12 to 21 on a walk-in basis.

 A partnership between Macdonald Youth Services, Marymound, Project Neecheewam, and Ma Mawi Wi Chi Itata Centre, the YCSS provides youth under 18 and their families with a range of community-based crisis intervention services to help with things like:

 - difficulty coping

 - parent/child conflict

-The Mobile Crisis Team (MCT) – MCT delivers services to children, youth, families, and caregivers when crisis services are required.
-The teams will stabilize crises, provide on-site services, and develop treatment strategies for ongoing intervention.
+The Mobile Crisis Team delivers home-based crisis services to children, youth, families, and caregivers, along with strategies for ongoing treatment and intervention.